Image © ITV Studios, 1969

 Michael is well known for being a director and writer; he only has three screen acting credits to his name, all minor with only a few seconds of screen time.
 After graduating in 1974, he began work as a documentary film maker and worked on a number of different projects, including television films for BBC from 1976 to 1982.
 He then left to pursue a directing career, coming to international attention with Nineteen Eighty-Four (1984), his adaptation of George Orwell's most famous novel.
 It starred John Hurt as Winston Smith, alongside Richard Burton who was giving his final film performance.
 The film was made in the time and place (London, April–June 1984) in which the book was set.
 Michael is most widely known as the writer and director of the 1994 film Il Postino, which he adapted from the novel Ardiente Paciencia by Antonio Skármeta.
 The massive international success of the film (for many years it was the highest grossing non-English language film ever made) led to international acclaim for Radford and the star of the film Massimo Troisi, who had died tragically the day after filming on Il Postino was completed.
 The film won many international film awards including a BAFTA for Radford, who was also nominated for the Best Director and Adapted Screenplay Academy Awards.
 In 2003, Radford directed The Merchant of Venice.
 Three years later he was responsible for Flawless, a diamond heist story set in 1960 which starred Demi Moore and Michael Caine.
 His most recent film is La Musica del Silenzio (2017), a biographical drama about Andrea Bocelli starring Antonio Banderas.

-In his personal life, Michael first was married to Iseult Joanna St. Aubin de Teran (1973-), with whom he had a son, Felix (born 1991).
+In his personal life, Michael was first married to Iseult Joanna St. Aubin de Teran (1973-), with whom he had a son, Felix (born 1991).
 His second and current wife is Emma Tweed.
 The couple have two children, a daughter, Amaryllis (born 2005), and a son, Linus (born 2010).
 Michael speaks fluent Spanish, French, Italian and some Mandarin.
 In 2013 he took part in the Clipper Around the World Sailing Race, in which he raced one of twelve identical 70 foot racing yachts from London to Rio.
 For someone who appeared in only a small role in Randall and Hopkirk (Deceased), Michael has led a remarkably interesting and rich life.

 John Rae